wb-airbus/soxy/README.md

 or [ica2TCP](https://github.com/synacktiv/ica2tcp) or [rdp2tcp](https://rdp2tcp.sourceforge.net).

-soxy supports native Windows RDP (real or virtual host) as well as VMware Horizon and Citrix (work in progress) virtual machines.
+soxy supports native Windows RDP (real or virtual host) as well as VMware Horizon and Citrix virtual machines.

 On the client side, soxy works as a plugin on:

 - VMware Horizon client on Linux, macOS and Windows;
 - FreeRDP and Remmina on Linux;
-- Citrix client (work in progress) on Linux, macOS and Windows.
+- Citrix client on Linux, macOS and Windows.

 On the remote host, soxy runs as a traditional Windows executable but it can also be embedded in other applications as a DLL.
 In release